isaccanedo/json-server/README.md

 # json-server
 Demonstração do servidor JSON para dados JSON falsos

-We can use this url: http://jsonplaceholder.typicode.com/
+Podemos usar esta URL: http://jsonplaceholder.typicode.com/

 OR... make this server to do locally.